mkudla/wxEmuArm/README.md

 # wxEmuArm

 This is a toy program that emulates some commands of the cpu.
 It is a rewrite in CPP from the earlier EmuArm.
-It can now read in the It is modelled after early arm architecture - having 15 general purpose 32-bit registers.
+It can now read in the file with instructions and go throught them step by step.
+It is modelled after early arm architecture - having 15 general purpose 32-bit registers.
 Also the commands are arm-like.
 I implemented it with the thought of programing my own, more exotic bit operations and checking if they can be useful for something.